lawrab/nixos-config/README.md

 # NixOS Configuration with Hyprland - A Declarative Desktop Journey

+⚠️ **GPU Undervolting Warning**: This configuration includes GPU undervolting settings that automatically limit the NVIDIA GPU clock speed to 1905 MHz.
+This is configured for a specific hardware setup and may not be suitable for all systems.
+See the [GPU Configuration section](#-gpu-configuration--undervolting) below for instructions on how to disable or modify this setting.

 **Welcome to my personal NixOS and Linux customisation adventure!**

 This repository is the living blueprint of my desktop, crafted with [NixOS](https://nixos.org/) and [Hyprland](https://hyprland.org/).
 It's a constantly evolving setup designed for a lightweight, keyboard-driven, and visually cohesive Wayland desktop experience with flakes, Home Manager, and comprehensive dotfiles.